This post provides information about the best free walking tours available in Venice led by local guides.

 Other Cannaregio + Jewish Ghetto Tours

 When it comes to free tours of the area, there aren’t many other options.
-There is one self-guided tour available that you might want to consider, and you can find more details about it on our calendar.

 Alternatively, if you don’t mind spending a bit of money, there are some interesting paid tours you may want to consider, including a privately led service and even a ghost tour.

 Check this list of paid Cannaregio + Jewish Quarter tours to find an outing you’ll enjoy.